One of 4 types of identification is required to check out material from the UI Libraries. All must be currently valid.

 - A Proxy Card

-Questions about your borrower’s status can be answered at the Main Library Information Desk, Hardin Library, or any branch library during normal business hours.
+Questions about your borrower’s status can be answered at the Main Library Service Desk, Hardin Library, or any branch library during normal business hours.

 We strongly recommend against loaning your ID card or your library materials to others.
 All financial responsibility for library materials rests with the person whose ID card was used to check them out.